mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 delivery and is tolerant to packet losses, the default underlying transport protocol has been UDP, recently with DTLS on top to secure the media exchange and occasionally TCP (and possibly TLS) as a fallback.
-With the advent of QUIC and, most notably, its unreliable DATAGRAM extension, another secure transport protocol becomes available.
+With the advent of QUIC {{!RFC9000}} and, most notably, its unreliable DATAGRAM extension {{!RFC9221}}, another secure transport protocol becomes available.
 QUIC and its DATAGRAMs combine desirable properties for real-time traffic (e.g., no unnecessary retransmissions, avoiding head-of-line blocking) with a secure end-to-end transport that is